 $60K-$90K per year

-Pay for editors varies depending on experience and level of responsibility.
+Pay for editors varies depending on experience and the type of work they do.

 - Editorial assistants usually earn between $35,000 and $40,000 a year.